AJMansfield/Intelligence-Core-Public/ag5.md

 The mathematical notation was unfamiliar, but with Angela's help he had been able to work out the base-twelve numeral system, and was making headway into the rest of the notation.
 Although the language and symbols were unfamiliar, the underlying mathematics were all fundamentally still the same.

-He had just worked out how they notated trig functions when a paper airplane flew in the door and hit him on the back of the head.
+He had just worked out how they notated trig functions when something struck him on the back of the head.

+"Hey!"
-"Hey!" he exclaimed as Jessica ran in.
+He turned around to see it was a paper airplane, and he grabbed it as Jessica ran in.

 "We've figured it out!"
 Jessica tossed another paper airplane into the air and it circled around the room.

 "The light?
 What does that have to do with this?"
-Matt indicated the airplane that had hit him.
+Matt indicated the crumpled plane in his hand.

 "Not the light."
 Mike walked in behind her.